Type of Test

 WHAT DOES VERAgene SCREEN FOR?

-Condition Impact Cause DiGeorge syndrome (22q11.2) severe Deletion of part of chromosome 22 1p36 deletion syndrome severe Deletion of part of chromosome 1 Smith-Magenis syndrome (17p11.2) severe Deletion of part of chromosome 17 Wolf-Hirschhorm syndrome (4p16.3) severe Deletion of part of chromosome 4
+Condition Impact Cause DiGeorge syndrome (22q11.2) severe Deletion of part of chromosome 22 1p36 deletion syndrome severe Deletion of part of chromosome 1 Smith-Magenis syndrome (17p11.2) severe Deletion of part of chromosome 17 Wolf-Hirschhorn syndrome (4p16.3) severe Deletion of part of chromosome 4

-Condition Impact Genes 3 Methylcrotonyl CoA Carboxylase Deficiency 1 severe MCCC1 3 Methylcrotonyl CoA Carboxylase Deficiency 2 severe MCCC2 Abetalipoproteinemia moderate to severe MTTP Arthrogryposis Mental Retardation Seizures severe SLC35A3 Autosomal recessive polycystic kidney disease severe PKHD1 Bardet Biedl syndrome 12 severe (blindness) BBS12 Beta thalassemia very severe HBB Canavan disease severe ASPA Choreacanthocytosis moderate VPS13A Crigler Najjar syndrome, Type I very severe UGT1A1 Cystic fibrosis very severe CFTR Factor V Leiden thrombophilia moderate F5 Factor XI deficiency severe F11 Familial dysautonomia moderate IKBKAP Familial Mediterranean fever moderate MEFV Fanconi anemia (FANCG-related) severe FANCG Glycine encephalopathy (GLDC-related) very severe GLDC Glycogen storage disease, Type 3 severe AGL Glycogen storage disease, Type 7 severe PFKM GRACILE Syndrome very severe BCS1L Inclusion body myopathy, Type 2 moderate GNE Isovaleric acidemia severe IVD Joubert syndrome, Type 2 severe TMEM216 Junctional epidermolysis bullosa, Herlitz type severe LAMC2 Leber congenital amaurosis (LCA5-related) severe LCA5 Leydig cell hypoplasia [Luteinizing Hormone Resistance] moderate LHCGR Limb girdle muscular dystrophy, Type 2E severe SGCB Lipoamide Dehydrogenase Deficiency [Maple syrup urine disease, Type 3] severe DLD Lipoprotein lipase deficiency moderate LPL Long chain 3-hydroxyacyl-CoA dehydrogenase deficiency severe HADHA Maple syrup urine disease, Type 1B severe BCKDHB Methylmalonic acidemia (MMAA-related) very severe MMAA Multiple sulfatase deficiency very severe SUMF1 Navajo neurohepatopathy [MPV17-related hepatocerebral mitochondrial DNA depletion syndrome] severe MPV17 Neuronal ceroid lipofuscinosis (MFSD8-related) very severe MFSD8 Nijmegen breakage syndrome severe NBN Ornithine translocase deficiency [Hyperornithinemia-Hyperammonemia-Homocitrullinuria (HHH) Syndrome] severe SLC25A15 Peroxisome biogenesis disorders Zellweger syndrome spectrum (PEX1-related) severe PEX1 Peroxisome biogenesis disorders Zellweger syndrome spectrum (PEX2-related) severe PEX2 Phenylketonurea very severe PAH Pontocerebellar hypoplasia, Type 2E very severe VPS53 Pycnodysostosis severe CTSK Pyruvate dehydrogenase deficiency (PDHB-related) severe PDHB Retinal Dystrophy (RLBP1-related) [Bothnia retinal dystrophy] severe (blindness) RLBP1 Retinitis pigmentosa (DHDDS-related) severe (blindness) DHDDS Sanfilippo syndrome, Type D [Mucopolysaccharidosis IIID] severe GNS Sickle-cell disease very severe HBB Sjögren-Larsson syndrome severe ALDH3A2 Tay-Sachs disease very severe HEXA Usher syndrome, Type 1F moderate (hearing loss) PCDH15
+Condition Impact Genes 3 Methylcrotonyl CoA Carboxylase Deficiency 1 severe MCCC1 3 Methylcrotonyl CoA Carboxylase Deficiency 2 severe MCCC2 Abetalipoproteinemia moderate to severe MTTP Arthrogryposis, mental retardation, and seizures severe SLC35A3 Autosomal recessive polycystic kidney disease severe PKHD1 Bardet Biedl syndrome 12 severe (blindness) BBS12 Beta thalassemia very severe HBB Canavan disease severe ASPA Choreoacanthocytosis OR Chorea-acanthocytosis moderate VPS13A Crigler Najjar syndrome, Type I very severe UGT1A1 Cystic fibrosis very severe CFTR Factor V Leiden thrombophilia moderate F5 Factor XI deficiency severe F11 Familial dysautonomia moderate IKBKAP Familial Mediterranean fever moderate MEFV Fanconi anemia (FANCG-related) severe FANCG Glycine encephalopathy (GLDC-related) very severe GLDC Glycogen storage disease, Type 3 severe AGL Glycogen storage disease, Type 7 severe PFKM GRACILE Syndrome very severe BCS1L Inclusion body myopathy, Type 2 moderate GNE Isovaleric acidemia severe IVD Joubert syndrome, Type 2 severe TMEM216 Junctional epidermolysis bullosa, Herlitz type severe LAMC2 Leber congenital amaurosis (LCA5-related) severe LCA5 Leydig cell hypoplasia [Luteinizing Hormone Resistance] moderate LHCGR Limb girdle muscular dystrophy, Type 2E severe SGCB Lipoamide Dehydrogenase Deficiency [Maple syrup urine disease, Type 3] severe DLD Lipoprotein lipase deficiency moderate LPL Long chain 3-hydroxyacyl-CoA dehydrogenase deficiency severe HADHA Maple syrup urine disease, Type 1B severe BCKDHB Methylmalonic acidemia (MMAA-related) very severe MMAA Multiple sulfatase deficiency very severe SUMF1 Navajo neurohepatopathy [MPV17-related hepatocerebral mitochondrial DNA depletion syndrome] severe MPV17 Neuronal ceroid lipofuscinosis (MFSD8-related) very severe MFSD8 Nijmegen breakage syndrome severe NBN Ornithine translocase deficiency [Hyperornithinemia-Hyperammonemia-Homocitrullinuria (HHH) Syndrome] severe SLC25A15 Peroxisome biogenesis disorders Zellweger syndrome spectrum (PEX1-related) severe PEX1 Peroxisome biogenesis disorders Zellweger syndrome spectrum (PEX2-related) severe PEX2 Phenylketonuria very severe PAH Pontocerebellar hypoplasia, Type 2E very severe VPS53 Pycnodysostosis severe CTSK Pyruvate dehydrogenase deficiency (PDHB-related) severe PDHB Retinal Dystrophy (RLBP1-related) [Bothnia retinal dystrophy] severe (blindness) RLBP1 Retinitis pigmentosa (DHDDS-related) severe (blindness) DHDDS Sanfilippo syndrome, Type D [Mucopolysaccharidosis IIID] severe GNS Sickle-cell disease very severe HBB Sjögren-Larsson syndrome severe ALDH3A2 Tay-Sachs disease very severe HEXA Usher syndrome, Type 1F moderate (hearing loss) PCDH15